 Hard-wired smoke detectors can be one of the best investments a family makes.
-Connected to a home's electrical system, these units set off all the other connected detectors whenever smoke is present, ensuring every occupant knows about the danger, even if it happens in the middle of the night.
+Connected to a home's electrical system and sometimes part of a home security system, these units set off all the other connected detectors whenever smoke is present, ensuring every occupant knows about the danger, even if it happens in the middle of the night.
 But despite their safety features, they can be a little more complicated to remove if you need to renovate an area or replace the detector.
 Fortunately, all you'll need is a screwdriver and some instructions to get started.

 Before you remove a hardwired smoke detector, it can help to learn how it's all connected.
 There are three wires running from the device, two of which are black and white.
 Those two wires provide the 120 VAC power the detector needs to operate.
 A third wire, which is red, connects to the home's electrical system and signals other detectors in the home when smoke is present.